BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 ```
 Nothing should happen because the player doesn't have the `receiveNotify` tag.

-Now run and try the command from above again.
+Now run the following command and then try the command from above again.
 ```
 /bq tag PLAYERNAME add tutorialQuest.receiveNotify
 ```